Hypfer/ICantBelieveItsNotValetudo/README.md

 All valid
 [CSS color values](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value)
 are accepted.

+**Note: It's currently not possible to specify colours for new Valetudo Maps.
+If you need that feature, feel free to open a PR**

 ### Overlay and Underlay Images
 The map can be further customized by adding overlay and underlay images.